clojurists-together/clojuriststogether.org/content/news/2020/november-2020-monthly-update.md

 The ClojureScript port is moving forward focussing on the transactor and query engine.

-The [upsert feature](https://github.com/replikativ/datahike/pull/201) had to be adjusted and is now benchmarked in order to see which functions take most of the perfomance.
+The [upsert feature](https://github.com/replikativ/datahike/pull/201) had to be adjusted and is now benchmarked in order to see which functions take most of the performance.